JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

     The `Flow` is created with the [`flow()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/flow.html) builder function that wraps a suspendable block.

-The `greet()` function now returns a `Flow` of strings instead of a single string.
+The `greet()` function now returns `Flow<String>` instead of a single `String`.
-This is the updated shared code: your native UIs are going to import the `Greeting` class and call the `greet()` function.
+Your native UI code will import the `Greeting` class and collect strings emitted by the `greet()` function.

-To make the native UIs work,
+Implement the corresponding changes in native UIs as shown in the following sections.
-you need to update them to handle the new result of calling the `greet()` function.

 ## Update native Android UI